ja-k-e/tesk/README.md

 - tesk will render project-level html overviews on parse
 - tesk will somehow allow for global task creation (a project-level tesk file?)
 - tesk will optionally generate task-named files in a project-level tesk directory, using the file system as a todo list for easy hide/reveal reference in any text editor that has a file browser.
-- tesk will include role assignments `/* @tesk --DaveyCrockett: do all the things */`
+- tesk will include role assignments: `/* @tesk --DaveyCrockett: do all the things */`